South Alabama vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 14, 2021

 - So far this year South Alabama has two wins against the spread.

-- The Jaguars have been favored by 3 points or more three times this season and have not covered the spread in any of them.
+- This season, the Jaguars are winless against the spread when entering a game as a favorite of 3 points or more (in three chances).

-- South Alabama's games this year have hit the over two times in five opportunities (40%).
+- South Alabama's games this year have gone over the total in two out of five opportunities (40%).

 - Find the latest spread and moneyline odds for South Alabama at SISportsbook.